 He improved slightly under Kenny Dalglish but was ultimately deemed not as good as Jay Spearing and left for

-Poulsen went on to spend two years at Ajax before retiring in 2015 after one final season back in Denmark with Copenhagen and is now back in Amsterdam as Ajax assistant manager.
+Poulsen went on to spend two years at Ajax before retiring in 2015 after one final season back in his homeland with Copenhagen.
+He’s now an assistant coach for the Denmark national team.

 In a transfer agreed during the Rafa Benitez regime, Shelvey, then only 18, joined the Reds from Charlton Athletic for £1.7million following a number of impressive displays in League One for the Addicks.